 It has been claimed that...
 Nevertheless...
 It has been claimed that dogs make great pets.
 Nevertheless, cats can be very loyal to their owners.

-It has been reported that...
+It has been reported in the press that...
 Despite this...
 It has been reported that teenagers cause a lot of trouble.
 Despite this, we know that many young people raise a lot of money for charity.